 The sources never tell us anything about gamma...
 Because then they would have to explain gamma, and that's like math, and many of us would tune out.
 However, you are never going to "get it" about the histogram until you are at least aware that gamma exists.
 Gamma can be made complicated, but I'm going to tell you the simple story, and it really is pretty easy... really, not hard at all, so hang in there.
 It is the least you should know about the histogram numbers.

 Frankly, we don't even care why anymore, it just always happens.
 Automatically, silently in the background, simple fact, all of our digital images have always been gamma-encoded.
-Gamma is easy to ignore, it takes care of itself...
+Gamma is easy to ignore, it takes care of itself, we are not even aware of it...
 Until the time we get involved with the details, like pondering the numerical values in the histogram, then we have to pay attention, and know more.
 The histogram shows that gamma-encoded data.

 Here is why gamma: